jbutcher21/aiclass/README.md

     - If you cannot install Docker, let us know in advance; we will provide alternatives during the session.
   - Verify Docker is running: `docker --version` and `docker run hello-world`.
   - Ensure at least 4 GB RAM is allocated to Docker (Settings → Resources).
-  - Pull the workshop container image ahead of time: `docker pull senzing/summit-bootcamp-2025`.
+  - Pull the workshop container image ahead of time:
+    - `docker pull senzing/summit-bootcamp-2025`.
+    - `docker pull ollama/ollama:latest`

 Notes
 - We want you to solve a real problem.
 Bring a dataset and context so we can map to Senzing in a way that’s meaningful to your use case.